-(1) For the purposes of enhancing the effectiveness of an investigation in terms of section 60 the Chief Inspector of Mines, in consultation with the appropriate Attorney-General, may issue a certificate that no prosecution may be instituted in respect of any contravention of, or failure to comply with, a provision of this Act related to the event being investigated.
-If a certificate is issued, no fine in terms of section 55D or disciplinary action related to the event investigated may thereafter be imposed on or taken against any person.
+- (1) (a) For the purpose of enhancing the effectiveness of an investigation in terms of section 60 the National Prosecuting Authority, after receiving representations from the Chief Inspector of Mines, may issue a certificate that no prosecution may be instituted in respect of any contravention of, or failure to comply with, a provision of this Act related to the event being investigated. - (b) If a certificate is issued, no fine in terms of section 55B or disciplinary action related to the event investigated may thereafter be imposed on or taken against any person.